Student Testing Resources: Spring Semester

 Those who have had a positive COVID-19 test in the past 90 days are exempt from testing and should not schedule a screening test.
 Individuals should use PennOpen Pass every day in case new symptoms or exposures arise during the 90-day period.

 Participants who have been vaccinated against COVID-19 and meet the testing criteria are required to continue screening testing.
 While vaccines protect individuals from developing serious illness, it remains unknown whether vaccination will prevent them from transmitting the virus should they be exposed.
 Continued use of PennOpen Pass, which remains an important tool in protecting the entire community, is also required.
 In the coming days and weeks, participants should pause, read, and respond to survey questions carefully.

 Symptomatic and Close Contact

-Before coming to campus, students, faculty, and staff are required to perform daily symptom checks and exposure reporting on PennOpen Pass.
+Before coming to campus, students, faculty, and staff are required to perform daily symptom checks on PennOpen Pass.
 Anyone who receives a Red Pass will be instructed regarding testing, self-isolation, and other steps to follow.
+This will replace once- or twice-weekly testing until they return to a Green Pass state.
 Everyone must show their Green Pass to enter University buildings or board Penn Transit.